Depression, its true nature: A comprehensive course for the general public

 Making sense of the experiences and behaviours that become categorised as depression.

-I am currently - August 2019 - in the process of updating all of the material in this course.
-During 2019 I will also be expanding considerably regarding what individuals can do to address depression.
+I am currently - October 2019 - in the process of updating all of the material in this course.

 Who this course is for: